AbeWinters/Threat-Profiles-for-Control-Prioritization/options.md

 | ISO 27001:2013       | ISO_2013_NIST  | Since it is an indirect mapping, this mapping is done via NIST SP 800-53 rev. 5 |

 ## Sectors

-The following 42 sectors are included within ETDA:
+The following 42 sectors are included within ETDA and can be used as a value for the `Sector` parameter:

 - Aerospace
 - Automotive
 - Aviation